mohil96/Computer_vision/src/hw2/README.md

 make clean; make; ./main test hw2; python tryhw2.py
 ```

-NOTE: You may (ideally should) directly use functions you wrote in Homework 1 when needed.
+NOTE: You may (ideally should) directly use functions you wrote in Task 1 when needed.

 ## 1. Image resizing ##